xyzmoney-tournaments/tournament-tr/README.md

 **`entrantsCounter`** ⏤ counter of entrants.

-**`entranceFee`** ⏤ the amount of the entrance fee in Wei (1 Ether = 10^18 Wei).
+**`buyIn`** ⏤ the buy-in amount in Wei (1 Ether = 10^18 Wei).
 It is initialized during execution of the contract constructor.

-**`prizeFund`** ⏤ the amount of the prize fund in Wei.
-It is equal to the sum of all entrance fees of players.
+**`prize`** ⏤ the prize amount in Wei.
+It is equal to the sum of all buy-ins multiplied to the value of `winnerShare` variable.

-**`winnerShare`** ⏤ the winner's percentage share of the prize fund.
-It is initialized during execution of the contract.
+**`winnerShare`** ⏤ the winner's percentage share of the sum of all buy-ins.
+It is initialized during execution of the contract constructor.

 **`deadline`** ⏤ the registration deadline in Unix time format.
 It is initialized during execution of the contract constructor.
 Afterwards it can be changed, but only once.

 **`contractBalance`** ⏤ the balance of the contract.